kryherd/definitionofPCs/README.md

 # Definition of Poor Comprehenders

-This is a repository for a project I've been working on for about two years now (as of Spring 2018).
+This is a repository for a project I've been working on for about two years now (as of Fall 2018).
 The goal was to test a new way of defining a special population: **poor comprehenders**.

 **Poor comprehenders** are individuals who can read words out loud but don't really seem to understand what they are reading.
 Ways to define this population vary, but a lot of the time researchers just pick a few cutoffs based on standardized assessments (e.g, word reading above 100, reading comprehension below 90).
 At the end of the day, however, these cutoffs are somewhat arbitrary.